AkramGalal/java-multi-tier-microservices-app-vagrant/README.md

-# Java Microservices on Vagrant VMs
+# Deploy Java Microservices Application on VMs using Vagrant

 This project demonstrates how to deploy a **multi-tier Java microservices application** on separate Virtual Machines using **Vagrant** IaC tool and **VirtualBox**.